makandra/katapult/README.md

 ### Navigation
-No arguments, will generate a main menu with links to the index pages of all WebUIs.
+Generates a main menu with links to the index pages of all WebUIs.

     navigation